Stem rust

 Stem rust, also known as cereal rust, black rust, red rust or red dust, is caused by the fungus Puccinia graminis, which causes significant disease in cereal crops.
 Crop species that are affected by the disease include bread wheat, durum wheat, barley and triticale.
 These diseases have affected cereal farming throughout history.
-The annual recurrence of stem rust of wheat in North Indian plains was discovered by Prof. K.C.
-Mehta.
+The annual recurrence of stem rust of wheat in North Indian plains was discovered by K. C. Mehta.
 Since the 1950s, wheat strains bred to be resistant to stem rust have become available.
 Fungicides effective against stem rust are available as well.

-In 1999 a new virulent race of stem rust was identified against which most current wheat strains show no resistance.
+In 1999 a new, more virulent race of stem rust was identified against which most current wheat strains show no resistance.
 The race was named TTKSK (e.g. isolate Ug99).
 An epidemic of stem rust on wheat caused by race TTKSK spread across Africa, Asia and the Middle East, causing major concern due to the large numbers of people dependent on wheat for sustenance, thus threatening global food security.

 An outbreak of another virulent race of stem rust, TTTTF, took place in Sicily in 2016, suggesting that the disease is returning to Europe.
 Comprehensive genomic analysis of Puccinia graminis, combined with plant pathology and climate data, has pointed out the potential of the re-emergence of stem wheat rust in UK.

-History of stem rust
+History

 The fungal ancestors of stem rust have infected grasses for millions of years and wheat crops for as long as they have been grown.
 According to Jim Peterson, professor of wheat breeding and genetics at Oregon State University, "Stem rust destroyed more than 20% of U.S. wheat crops several times between 1917 and 1935, and losses reached 9% twice in the 1950s," with the last U.S. outbreak in 1962 destroying 5.2% of the crop.

-Stem rust has been an ongoing problem dating back to Aristotle's time (384–322 B.C).
-An early ancient practice by the Romans was one where they would sacrifice red animals such as foxes, dogs, and cows to Robigus (fem.
+Stem rust has been an ongoing problem dating back to Aristotle's time (384–322 BC).
+An early ancient practice by the Romans was one where they would sacrifice red animals, such as foxes, dogs, and cows, to Robigus (fem.
 Robigo), the rust god.
 They would perform this ritual in the spring during a festival known as the Robigalia in hopes of the wheat crop being spared from the destruction caused by the rust.
 Weather records from that time have been reexamined and it has been speculated that the fall of the Roman Empire was due to a string of rainy seasons in which the rust would have been more harsh, resulting in reduced wheat harvests.
 Laws banning barberry were established in 1660 in Rouen, France.
 This was due to the fact that European farmers noticed a correlation between barberry and stem rust epidemics in wheat.
 The law banned the planting of barberry near wheat fields and was the first of its kind.